-Women & Children’s Health Research Unit
+Women & Children’s Health Research

-The Women & Children’s Research Unit (WCRU) is a multidisciplinary team of healthcare professionals, members of the public and academics; conducting research across many areas of Women’s Health: from Reproductive Health and Gynaecology, through Antenatal care to Childbirth; and also the follow on care of mothers and new born babies.
+The Women & Children’s Health Research Unit (WCHRU) is a multidisciplinary team of healthcare professionals, members of the public and academics; conducting research across many areas of Women’s Health: from Reproductive Health and Gynaecology, through Antenatal care to Childbirth; and also the follow on care of mothers and new born babies.

 Our research is supported by the Department of Health and a range of charities, with our research projects encompassing a wide breadth of both laboratory-based and clinical work, to improve health, wellbeing and patient care.